Lytham Hall: Architecture

 Lytham Hall is constructed in the Neo-Palladian style of red brick in Flemish bond, with stone dressings and stuccoed features.
 It has three storeys on a rectangular, symmetrical plan and sits on a stone plinth.
 The front façade lies to the east; it has a central bay that extends slightly forward and has an Ionic pediment.
 The main entrance is also pedimented and is flanked by Doric columns.
 There are four pilasters between the first floor and roof cornice.
 The ground floor windows have Gibbs surrounds.

 In contrast to traditional Palladian-style houses in which the servants' and utility rooms were on the ground floor (piano rustico) and the important family rooms were on the first floor (piano nobile), Lytham Hall's main rooms are on the ground floor.

+The courtyard behind the main Georgian hall and the attached wings were part of the earlier Jacobean hall of 1606.

 In the grounds are several Grade II listed structures, including the Gatehouse, a large stable block, a large dovecote, the inner gates, a statue of Diana in what used to be a formal garden, and a screen wall running south from the west wing.
 Lytham Hall is described on its website as "the finest Georgian house in Lancashire."